yiminl18/TRIX/README.md

 by passing the method as "TRIX".
 See /tests/run_eval.ipynb for how to invoke the libraries for data extraction and evaluation.

 The raw data is stored in data/raw, and the ground truth data is stored in data/truths.
-The results returned by TWIX is stored in out/.
+The results returned by TRIX is stored in out/.